 The Big Picture

-Lifestyle & Pace
+Lifestyle

-Housing Snapshot
+Housing

 Westminster's housing market has moved past its budget-city reputation.
-Pricing has appreciated meaningfully in recent years, and truly discounted single-family inventory is harder to find than many older assumptions suggest.
+Pricing has appreciated meaningfully in recent years, and truly discounted single-family inventory is harder to find than older assumptions suggest.
 Inventory moves because the cultural draw attracts buyers from across Southern California.
 New construction is minimal; much of the housing stock dates from the 1960s–1980s.
 Verify current pricing and rental data with a licensed agent for any specific budget.

 The Tradeoffs